Obesity in cats: A comprehensive overview

 Genetic predisposition

-Some cat breeds are more prone to gaining weight than others.
-This doesn't mean that certain breeds will inevitably become overweight, but it could mean that they are more prone to gaining weight with certain diets and lifestyle choices.
+Some cat breeds are more prone to weight gain than others.
+This doesn't mean that certain breeds will inevitably become overweight, but it could mean that they are more susceptible to weight gain with certain dietary and lifestyle habits.

 Obesity in cats